runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 But the RFont class can do much more than that.
 It's especially good for getting the outline of a font and playing around with it.

-There are 2 different ways you can access the outline.
-The first one if a reduced way, where Geomerative generates a static number of x,y points along the path.
-The second way is by accessing the actual vertex points.
+There are several ways you can access the outline of a font.
+The first one is by letting Geomerative generative a static number of x,y values around the outline.
+The second way is by actually accessing the vertices (beziers, etc) directly.

+**Static Outlines**

-Here's a sketch that shows you how to do the first: Getting a reduced number of points from a font.
+Here's a sketch that shows you how to do the first: Getting a reduced, static number of points from a font.
 The first sketch here shows you how to do it with a single letter.
 Notice how many loops we need, as a single RPolygon will always have an array of RContours that themselves have an array of RPoints.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/rfont_reduced_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/rfont_reduced.png" />
 [Example on Github](https://github.com/runemadsen/printing-code/tree/master/class_code/typography/rfont_reduced)